We manage 3,000 allotments over 70 sites, including plots designed for disabled people (wheelchair and non-wheelchair users).

 Plot Size: 301m² or above

-If your site does not have a water mains supply you will only be charged the amount in the 'Rent' column.
+If your site does not have a water mains supply you will only be charged for rent.

 Tenants receive an invoice each April for the 12 month period 1 April to 31 March.